brunobaudry/moodle-local_deepler/README.md

 message on the course translation page.

 ## Future (todos)

-- Machine translation API abstraction to use other services than ©DeepL.
+- Add a glossary import interface.
-- Display images all times.
+- Display images in editors field.
 - Translations versioning.
-- Import glossaries.
 - Multiple API key setting and user mapping.
-- Document translation.

 ## Submit an issue